stanfordnmbl/predictKAM/README.md

 3. Resizes the input and output matrices to the correct format, normalizes data, uses only first half of stance
 4. Calculates the peak KAM per step
 5. Divides into Test, Dev, Train sets
-6. If 3D model, then pulls out features from the LASSO regression (imports lassoInd.csv created outside of code)
+6. If 3D model, then pulls out features from the LASSO regression
 7. Flatten Input and Output Data
+8. Predict KAM using a pre-trained model
-8. Builds the model
+9. Builds the model (if training from scratch)
-9. Runs the model
+10. Runs the model
-10. Evaluates the performance with r^2 and MSE values
+11. Evaluates the performance with r^2, mse, and MAE for a selected split of the dataset
-11. Plots the peak KAM predictions for the test set
+12. Plots the peak KAM predictions

 Depending on the data being used, you may want to adjust and tune the model hyperparameters.